New Patients (972) 382-6855

 Treatment for Bad Breath Plano, TX

 No one wants to have bad breath.
 Halitosis may interfere with your social life and can affect your professional and personal life.
-Bad breath in the morning may be nothing to cause concern, but chronic halitosis could be a sign of a more advanced dental health concern.
+Bad breath in the morning may be nothing to cause concern.
+However, chronic halitosis could be a sign of a more advanced dental health concern.

-If regular oral hygiene does not wash away the smell, you should visit our Plano dentist office for an oral health exam.
+If regular oral hygiene does not wash away the smell, visit our Plano dental office for an oral health exam.
+You could be experiencing dry mouth, odor-causing bacteria, or other oral health condition.

 bad breath treatment in Plano Texas